marvincaspar/clockify2cats/README.md

 - Rec. order
 - Description - empty
 - Text - use flag `-t` to use it
+- Text 2 - use flag `-t` to use it
+- Text External - use flag `-t` to use it
 - Category - default `ID`, can be set with flag `--category <string>`
 - Monday
 - Tuesday
-- Wensday
+- Wednesday
 - Thursday
 - Friday
 - Saturday
 - Sunday

 ## Clockify setup

 Create projects and name it like `<ProjectName> (<CatsID>)`.
 Track your time for the projects.
-Use the clockify description field to add additional information for the CATS text field.
+Use the clockify description field to add additional information for the CATS text fields.
+You can also use a shared project to split time between multiple CATS projects.
+The project name should be `<SharedProjectName> (<CatsID1>,<CatsID2>,...)`.
+The clockify description is used for the CATS text fields and is split by a defined delimiter, default is `#`.
+The rules for the split are:

+- no delimiter found: the whole description is used for the CATS text 2 field
+- one delimiter found: the description before the delimiter is used for the CATS text field, the description after the delimiter is used for the CATS text 2 field
+- two delimiters found: the description before the first delimiter is used for the CATS text field, the description between the first and the second delimiter is used for the CATS text 2 field, the description after the second delimiter is used for the CATS text external field

+This is only relevant if you use the `-t` or `--text` flag.

 Generate an API for clockify.
-It can be fount in your profile settings.
+It can be found in your profile settings.

-Fetch your user id and your default workspace id from the api `curl -H 'X-Api-Key: <API-KEY>' https://api.clockify.me/api/v1/user | jq`.
+Fetch your user id and your default workspace id from the api `curl -H 'X-Api-Key: <API-KEY>' https://api.clockify.me/api/v1/user | jq ". | {id, defaultWorkspace}"`.

 ## Release